 - Bedding: 2” of pine shavings in the floor of the brooder is recommended for bedding.
 Do not use cedar shavings as their strong aromatic nature has been known to cause respiratory issues in poultry.

 - Heat: Meyer Hatchery recommends a 125-250 watt heat bulb.
 Temperature is easily adjusted by raising and lowering your heat lamp.
-Typically, 18” above chick level is a good starting place but needs to be verified with a thermometer.
+Typically, 18” above chick level is a good starting place but needs to be verified with a thermometer, 90-95 degrees at ground level is recommended for the first week.
+One heat lamp can warm about 40 ducklings or 20 goslings.

 - Thermometer: A thermometer that is placed at bird level is crucial in order to keep your brooder the necessary temperature for the health and safety of your birds.
-Your brooder temperature should be 85-90 degrees for the first week decreasing by 10 degrees each week for their first three weeks of life.
-At this point, they will not need supplemental heat, as long as they are in a 70-degree climate controlled environment.
+Your brooder temperature should be 90-95 degrees for the first week decreasing by 5 degrees each week for their first three weeks of life.
+At this point, they will not need supplemental heat, as long as they are in a 70-degree climate-controlled environment.

 - Waterer: Waterfowl need to be allowed access to water at all times.
 It is important for them to be able to dip their heads in water to wash their eyes and nares (nostrils) clean of dust and debris.